 • Pain and suffering — Pays you for the negative experiences you endured, including your physical pain as well as mental suffering and loss of ability to enjoy former activities

-• Funeral and burial costs — Provided in incidents of a fatal pedestrian accident
+• Funeral and burial costs — Provided in cases of wrongful death accidents.

 • Punitive damages — Only awarded by juries, this category serves to make an example of the perpetrator of an accident in cases of reckless or intentional misconduct